seatable/seatable-admin-docs/docs/maintain/backup_recovery.md

 ## Overview

-There are generally two parts of data to backup
+There are generally three parts of data to backup

-* SeaTable tables data
+- SeaTable tables data
-* Databases
+- Databases
+- Configuration files with private keys

 If you setup SeaTable server according to our manual, you should have a directory layout like:

 ```
-/Your SeaTable data volume/seatable/
+/opt/seatable/seatable-data/seatable
 ├── ccnet
 ├── conf
 ├── db-data